- Dialysis definition and facts

-- Dialysis allows patients with kidney failure a chance to live productive lives.
+- Dialysis allows people with kidney failure (renal failure) a chance to live productive lives.

-- There are two types of dialysis: hemodialysis and peritoneal dialysis.
+- There are two main types of dialysis, hemodialysis and peritoneal dialysis.

 What is dialysis?

 The kidneys are responsible for filtering waste products from the blood.
 Dialysis is a procedure that is a substitute for many of the normal functions of the kidneys.
 The kidneys are two organs located on either side in the back of the abdominal cavity.
 Dialysis can allow individuals to live productive and useful lives, even though their kidneys no longer work adequately.
-Statistics from 2010 showed approximately 414,000 patients were receiving dialysis in the United States.
-More than an additional 179,000 patients had a functioning kidney transplant for end stage renal disease.
+Statistics from 2015, U.S. Renal Data System Annual Data Report (USRDS), showed approximately 468,000 patients were receiving dialysis in the United States.
+More than an additional 193,000 patients had a functioning kidney transplant for end stage renal disease.